greeshmadh/ELT_System/README.md

 - 🕒 **Timestamp**
 - 📄 **YAML Preview** (first 100 characters)
 - 👁️ **View Button** to load full YAML content

+## 🧑‍💼 12.
+User Dashboard (Angular Frontend)

+A simplified dashboard tailored for **non-admin users**.

+### ✅ Features:

+- ✅ **Upload YAML** to preview data present in the target PostgreSQL table.
+- 🔐 **Authenticated** via JWT token using the `user` role.
+- 📄 **Reuses** the same `/data-view` backend logic used by the admin.
+- 🧪 Helps users verify table contents before running the ELT job.

+> Ideal for analysts or data consumers who need visibility but not full ELT control.

 ---